Resources for Teaching and Learning English in Infant and Primary Education

 Teachers are bombarded with proposals to innovate in their lessons but teaching English is sometimes a rather solitary task.
 The course's main purpose is to offer people interested in the field of foreign language teaching “food for thought” and resources to make children’s learning experiences much more updated, fun, simple, dynamic and adapted to the 21st century competencies and skills they need to master.

 No prior experience in teaching English to children and very young children is required.
 Yet, the course is designed to suit the needs of in-service teachers, too.
-The lessons will be carried out entirely in English; consequently, participants are expected to have a good command of this language.
+The lessons will be carried out entirely in English; consequently, participants are expected to have a good command of this language and a genuine interest in the field of foreign language teaching.

 Week | Contents |